Skip to content

 3. Press Enter or click the send button to submit.

-5. When generation finishes, review what was created on the page and in the chat summary.
+5. When generation finishes, review what was created on the page and in the run summary.
+Use Preview on the summary card or in the top bar to test the result.

 Crafting effective prompts